lmanul/424/index.md

-members of any such committee, at least one of whom shal= e designated by the Sponsor or a Sponsor-designee, 30 long as a Sponsor or Sponsor-designee has the right to designate ar it of the Board, shall be appointed by the President of the = .a- dominium.
+members of any such committee, at least one of whom shal= e designated by the Sponsor or a Sponsor-designee, 30 long as a Sponsor or Sponsor-designee has the right to designate ar it of the Board, shall be appointed by the President of the = .adominium.
 The members of any such committee need not be a member of the Board of Managers, but must be eligible to be elected to the Board of Managers.
 Such committee shall not have power to do any act which the Executive Committee may not do under subsections (a)-(d) of Section 15 of Article II.